 Many people associate fabric softeners with towels only, but is it safe for other fabric types?
 It is entirely safe to condition all types of linen.

 However, some types of fabrics perform better than others.
-Since conditioner leaves a silky film on the material, it may affect its ability to absorb moisture.
-You may need to read the care label on quick-dry sportswear before rinsing them with fabric conditioner.
+Since the conditioner leaves a silky film on the material, it may affect its ability to absorb moisture.
+You may need to read the care label on quick-dry sportswear before rinsing them with a fabric conditioner.

-How do You Use a Fabric Softener?
+How to Use a Fabric Softener?

 When fabric softener is used correctly, it infuses the clothes with sublime softness and freshness.
 Besides, it is so easy to use.
 However, how you should use fabric conditioner entirely depend on the type of washing you are using.